- Search The Registry

-> *Walter Mosley was born on this date in1952.
-He is an African American novelist, most widely recognized for his crime fiction.
+*Walter Mosley was born on this date in1952.
+He is a Black novelist, most widely recognized for his crime fiction.

-Mosley grew up in the Watts and Pico-Fairfield districts, the only child of a mixed-race marriage.
-Mosley’s father was an African-American man from the Deep South, and his mother a Jew whose parents immigrated to the United States from Eastern Europe.
-Mosley’s unique racial and ethnic heritage provided him with a multifaceted understanding of prejudice as well as the importance of cultural tradition.
+Mosley grew up in the Watts and Pico-Fairfield districts of Los Angeles, the only child of a mixed-race marriage.
+Mosley’s father was a Black man from the Deep South, and his mother a white-Jewish whose parents immigrated to the United States from Eastern Europe.
+Mosley’s racial and ethnic heritage provided him with a multifaceted understanding of prejudice as well as the importance of cultural tradition.
 He attended Goddard College and graduated from Johnson State College in Vermont in 1977, and he became a computer programmer.

 Mosley is the winner of numerous awards, including the Anisfield Wolf Award, an honor given to works that increase the appreciation and understanding of race in America.
 He was a finalist for the NAACP Award in Fiction and won the 1996 Black Caucus of the American Library Association's Literary Award for RL's Dream.
 He was an O. Henry Award winner in 1996 (for a Socrates Fortlow story).
 In 2005 the Sundance Institute gave him a "Risktaker Award" for both his creative and activist efforts.
 In 2006 he was the first recipient of the Carl Brandon Society Parallax Award for his young adult novel.